 This family, known as blanids, includes the only worm lizards found on land in Europe, said study researcher Arnau Bolet, a doctoral student at the Institut Català de Paleontologia Miquel Crusafont in Barcelona.

 "Their fossil record was until now limited to isolated and usually fragmented bones," Bolet told LiveScience in an email.
 "Thus, the study of a complete fossil skull more than 11 million years old was an unprecedented opportunity."
 [The 12 Weirdest Animal Discoveries]

 Worm lizards are found around the world today, though most of the 180 or so extant species live in the Arabian Peninsula, Africa and South America.
 Some have rudimentary legs, but most have no limbs at all, and resemble large earthworms.

-The researchers were used to working with tiny fossils, even ones less than a half-inch across, like this one.
-But removing the rock crust from the fossilized bone would be impossible without damaging the skull inside, they knew.
-So they turned to technology.
-Using computed tomography (CT) scanning, the same sort of imaging used in hospitals, the researchers created a virtual reconstruction of the bone still locked in the rock.
+The researchers knew it would be impossible to remove the rock crust from the fossilized bone without damaging the skull inside.
+So they used computed tomography scanning to create a 3-D virtual reconstruction of the bone still locked in the rock.

-The result, Bolet said, is a three-dimensional digital model that allows the researchers to study the skull.
-They realized the specimen, which measured only 0.23 inches (5.8 mm) at its widest spot and had 20 teeth, was a previously unknown species.
-They dubbed the animal Blanus mendezi in honor of the technician who discovered the skull.
+Based on their study of the model, researchers determined that the specimen, which measured only 0.23 inches (5.8 mm) at its widest spot and had 20 teeth, was a previously unknown species.
+They dubbed the animal Blanus mendezi in honor of Manel Méndez, the technician who discovered the skull.